Senator Warren wants bank settlements to be justified

 A spokeswoman for the Federal Reserve declined to comment on Warren’s letter.

-Spokesmen for the SEC and the Justice Department had no immediate comment.
+Spokesmen for the SEC and DOJ could not be immediately reached for comment.

-Reporting by Sarah N. Lynch; Additional reporting by Aruna Viswanatha in Washington; Editing by Maureen Bavdek, Andre Grenon and Tim Dobbyn
+Reporting by Sarah N. Lynch; additional reporting by Aruna Viswanatha in Washington; Editing by Maureen Bavdek and Andre Grenon